The Unexpected Costs of Drug Use in the Workplace

-Recent data shows post-accident versus pre-employment cannabis positivity increased nearly two times from 2013 to 2021 in the general U.S. workforce and more than five times for the federally mandated safety-sensitive workforce1.
+Data from 2021 shows the difference between urine post-accident and pre-employment cannabis positivity has increased nearly two times since 2013 in the general U.S. workforce and more than five times for the federally mandated safety-sensitive workforce2.
 This means dropping THC from a pre-employment panel is letting cannabis users into the workplace, where they may become a safety concern and costly risk.

 In fact, we are already seeing the negative consequences if we carefully examine some other key workplace testing data:

-- Increases in cannabis positivity across all employee testing categories with oral fluid over 14% positive and urine hitting nearly 10% positivity.
+- Year-over-year increases in cannabis positivity across all employee testing categories in 2021, with oral fluid positivity greater than 14%.

 What is far more alarming is this increase doesn’t show the full extent of the problem because it is occurring while many employers in those same states are dropping cannabis testing from their panels – in fact, in some recreational states those numbers are over 15% of tests performed.
 One must assume if those companies had continued to test for THC, the increase in THC positives would be even greater than the record high we saw in the 2021 test data.